Setting Lower Bounds on Truthfulness: Abstract

 \section{Abstract}

-We present general techniques for proving inapproximability results for several paradigmatic truthful multidimensional mechanism design problems.
-In particular, we demonstrate the strength of our techniques by exhibiting a lower bound of $2-\frac{1}{m}$ for the scheduling problem with $m$ unrelated machines (formulated as a mechanism design problem in the seminal paper of Nisan and Ronen on Algorithmic Mechanism Design).
-Our lower bound applies to truthful randomized mechanisms, regardless of any computational assumptions on the running time of these mechanisms.
+We present a general technique for proving inapproximability results for several paradigmatic truthful multi-dimensional mechanism design problems.
+In particular, we demonstrate the strength of our technique by exhibiting a lower bound of $2-\frac{1}{n}$ for the scheduling problem with $n$ unrelated machines (formulated as a mechanism design problem in the seminal paper of Nisan and Ronen on Algorithmic Mechanism Design).
+Our lower bound applies to universally-truthful randomized mechanisms, regardless of any computational assumptions on the running time of these mechanisms.
 Moreover, it holds even for the wider class of truthfulness-in-expectation mechanisms.
-This lower bound nearly matches the known 1.58606 randomized truthful upper bound for the case of two machines (a non-truthful FPTAS exists).

-Recently, Daskalakis and Weinberg~\cite{Costis-2015-sched} show that there is a polynomial-time 2-approximately optimal \emph{Bayesian} mechanism for makespan minimization for unrelated machines.
-We complement this result by showing an appropriate lower bound of 1.25 for deterministic incentive compatible Bayesian mechanisms.
+We then turn to Bayesian mechanism design and show a lower bound of $1.2$ for Bayesian Incentive Compatible deterministic mechanisms.
+No lower bounds for truthful mechanisms in multi-dimensional settings with randomness were previously known.

-We then show an application of our techniques to the workload-minimization problem in networks.
+We then define the workload-minimization problem in networks.
 We prove our lower bounds for this problem in the inter-domain routing setting presented by Feigenbaum, Papadimitriou, Sami, and Shenker.

-Finally, we discuss several notions of non-utilitarian fairness (Max-Min fairness, Min-Max fairness, and envy minimization) and show how our techniques can be used to prove lower bounds for these notions.
-No lower bounds for truthful mechanisms in multidimensional probabilistic settings were previously known.\footnote{The current paper supersedes \texttt{"}Setting Lower Bounds on Truthfulness\texttt{"} that appeared as an extended abstract in the {\it Proceedings of the 18th Annual ACM-SIAM Symposium on Discrete Algorithms (SODA-07)}, pages 1143-1152, 2007.
-The current version includes a new lower bound result for Bayesian Incentive compatible Mechanisms.}
+Finally, we discuss several notions of non-utilitarian fairness (Max-Min fairness, Min-Max fairness, and envy minimization) and show how our technique can be used to prove lower bounds for these notions.~\footnote{The current paper supersedes an earlier version that appeared as an extended abstract in the \emph{Proceedings of the 18th Annual ACM-SIAM Symposium on Discrete Algorithms (SODA-07)}, pages 1143-1152, 2007.
+The current version includes a new lower bound result for Bayesian Incentive Compatible Mechanisms.}